newaetech/naeusb/wcid.md

 };
 ```

+we'll only be using `uint8_t` fields here to avoid endianness and
+struct padding issues.

 ##  MS OS Descriptor Set

 Once the OS has requested and received the MS_BOS_DESCRIPTOR, the OS will request